zitao1984/antoinette-cheryl-chang-xu-zitao-shen-assignment3/backend_API_README.md

 ## 3. Firebase Configuration

-A sample configuration could be found in [fbConfig.js](./backend-demo/fbConfig.js).
+A sample configuration could be found

 ## 4. Data Format